SUSTAINABILITY

 Aluminum and steel substrates have a distinct sustainability advantage due to their unique chemical properties, longevity in the market, and inherent circularity.
 Technology and process improvements over the next few decades by aluminum and steel mills will address the substrates’ carbon intensities, positioning them as two pivotal materials in the future circular economy.

-5 The Aluminum Association, The Aluminum Can Advantage.
+6. The Aluminum Can Association, The Aluminum Can Advantage.

 Committed to Efficiencies Through the Supply Chain